Skip to main content

 SM Device Manager

-• (Network scope): Systems Manager role is restricted by both the scope of devices they can manage and features they can access within their Systems Manager network.
+• (Network scope): The Systems Manager role is limited by the devices it can manage and the features accessible within its Systems Manager network.

 SSID Manager